If you worked in any of these countries, you could be due a Tax Refund

 Every person who lived and worked in Canada has different circumstances that affect their potential refund amount, such as how much they earned and how much tax they paid.

-There are some factors you should take into consideration in order to properly calculate how much tax refund you will get in Canada.
+There are some factors you should take into consideration in order to properly calculate how much tax refund non-residents will get in Canada.

 Expenses